JorjaFox/library/content/posts/faq/jorja.md

 Jorja lives around the Los Angeles area in California.

 ## How do I contact her?

+Her official fan mail contact is as follows:

 Studio Fan Mail
 1048 Irvine Ave #624